A podcast for working parents who are trying to balance it all while caring for the people they love — including themselves.

 Talking to kids about race and racism

-- Why you should feel empowered to ask teachers and caregivers questions about how they're communicating fairness and difference
+Listen to this episode to learn about how to teach kids how to be actively anti-racis and why you should feel empowered to ask teachers and caregivers questions about how they're communicating fairness and difference.

 How to talk to your parents about their finances